 Resist the urge to cut corners

 Fake followers.
 We all know they exist, and on a daily basis you will be tempted to buy your way to a certain tier of “influence.”
 Do yourself a favour and don’t do it.
 With free tools out there such as fohr card and social blade, you can very quickly see who has bought their “fame” with spikes of thousands of followers once or twice a week, usually in the middle of the night.
 The last thing you want is to be lumped into that group.
 Trust me when I say that behind the scenes, their “fame” is short lived and the age of fake followers is coming to an end.
 Once you are black listed from a media list, it is nearly impossible to recover.
-Be mindful of the choices you make, and understand that it takes time to build an audience.
+Be mindful of the choices you make, and understand that although there are social media tools that could you get instagram followers, it takes time to build an audience.

 There is nothing to be gained from FOMO